Establishing newsworthiness: the #1 hack to creating unique media pitches

 Despite all of your deepest soul-searching, you may have missed the mark a little bit.
 That's okay, because part of being an amazing comms pro is adapting and collaborating with your media contacts.

 Establish an amazing relationship with the writers and journalists in your life by being responsive, flexible, and understanding of both their content schedule and their publications.
 As Holly mentioned in the clip above, not every story will be right for every news outlet.
 A collaborative, friendly attitude is likely to garner you more coverage than a rigid, sour one.
-Not to mention, maintaining good media relations is PR media strategy 101.
+Not to mention, maintaining good media relations is great for your earned media strategy.

 You want to keep your pitch short, but it's important to include all of the visual and multimedia assets necessary to help your journalist friend bring your story to life.
 Avoid the hellish back-and-forth by providing a ton of high-quality assets up front, right when you pitch.